Minor in Art

 Related Programs

-Students interested in the Minor in Art may also consider related programs at Fort Hays State University, such as:
+Students interested in the Minor in Art may also explore related programs offered at Fort Hays State University, including:

 - B.A./BFA in Art (Studio Art: Drawing-Painting)